 • Using mRNA and/or UGT-activity level endpoints

-In addition to CYPs, also the UGT enzymes are inducible by new chemical entities.
+In addition to CYPs, UGT enzymes are inducible by new chemical entities.
 Of the inducible isoforms, UGT1A1 is the most relevant and abundant UGT enzyme.
-Induction assay is also available for UGT1A9 isoform.
+Induction assay is also available for UGT1A9 and UGT1A4 isoforms.
 The assays deliver UGT induction relative to vehicle control (x-fold) and / or EC50 values if feasible (concentration where 50 % of maximal induction is achieved).